 Along with taking male fertility supplements, one of the most common pieces of advice to improve fertility is to exercise more and lose weight.
 There have been a number of studies which show that having your BMI in the ‘normal’ section – i.e., between 18.5–25 – correlates with improved fertility outcomes.

 The best way to go about doing this is to exercise regularly and eat a balanced diet.
 As work piles up it can be difficult to get a balanced diet purely from the meals you eat, which is where we see food supplements come in.
-However, there are some concerns regarding the relationship between exercise supplements, in particular those designed for helping build muscle, and male fertility.
+However, there are some concerns regarding the relationship between exercise supplements those designed for helping build muscle, and male fertility.

 Anabolic steroids can cause a decline in sperm count